PBS for pharmacists

-- prescriptions for Schedule 8, Controlled Drugs medicines
+- changes were made to prescriptions for Schedule 8, Controlled Drugs items

-- supply a completely different medicine, for example, atenolol to metoprolol, or additional medicine, for example, prescription for atenolol only, changed to atenolol and fluoxetine
+- a completely different item was supplied - for example, atenolol to metoprolol, or additional item; or, for example, a prescription for atenolol only changed to atenolol and fluoxetine

-- supply the medicine to a different patient
+- the item was supplied to a different patient

 You can only change the repeat form to correct a previous pharmacist's dispensing error to make it consistent with the prescriber's original prescription.

-Information for pharmacists about electronic claiming of PBS or RPBS medicines with Medicare.
+Information for pharmacists about electronic claiming of PBS or Repatriation Pharmaceutical Benefits Scheme (RPBS) medicines with Medicare.

 When making a claim for payment, you must make sure that each pharmaceutical benefit item claimed is supported by the relevant prescription documentation.
 The prescription documentation must be retained in electronic or paper form for a period of 2 years.
 Complete and accurate information in the PBS or RPBS claim will ensure that timely payments are made.